zabashh/Data-Clean-Sql/README.md

 </pre>
  ![preview](images/oad.png) | ![preview](images/oad1.png)

- ## Change Y and N to Yes and No in SoldAsVacant Field:
- ## Standardize Date Format:
- ## Change Y and N to Yes and No in SoldAsVacant Field:
+ # Change Y and N to Yes and No in SoldAsVacant Field:
  The SoldAsVacant column values, represented as 'Y' and 'N', were updated to 'Yes' and 'No' respectively for clarity and consistency.

  <pre>